gvsa123/blogspot_scraper/README.md

 Project proposal for research in Sociology using Natural Language Processing.

 ### Objective
 To demonstrate the use of data mining methods in data science to study blogs under the Blogspot platform.
-The gathered data can later be processed using Natural Language Processing Toolkits (e.g. summary extraction, topic modelling, etc.), or to be content analyzed using traditional social science methods.
+The gathered data can later be processed using Natural Language Processing Toolkits (e.g. summary extraction, topic modelling, etc.), or to be content analyzed using traditional social science research methods.

 ### Note
-Most of the work can be found in the `gensim.ipynb`.
-I believe I have the `tf-idf` modelling down.
-I recently worked on creating the similarity matrix, but I'd have to make sure.
+Most of the work can be found in the `gensim.ipynb` under the `nlp` directory.
+The dataset has been normalized onto a `tf-idf` model which can then be passed onto a word2vec model.

 ## Tree
 |Files|Description|